sictweb/web700/getting-started-with-heroku.md

     * **heroku create** - this command will create our new app within Heroku!
 The name that it gives our app is random (you can change it later).
 You will know the name it has given your app by looking at the text next to creating app... done, [ _app name here_ ].
 You will also see a url in the form **https://[ _app name here_ ].herokuapp.com**

 1. We're getting close, but not quite done yet - we need to issue one more command: **git push heroku master** - this command pushes the content of our local git repo to our new app on Heroku!

+    **Important Note:** If at this point, you see the error: "src refspec master does not match any" then "master" is not set as your default branch and the command **git push heroku HEAD:main** may be used instead)

 1. To verify that this is working correctly, visit that new url that you received when creating the new app (it should still be in the integrated terminal - you just have to scroll up).
 You should see the text **Hello World!** from our server.js file in the browser.